green4j/green-jelly/README.md

 ```
 #### JsonStringBuilder

 While creating an instance of the `JsonParser`, an instance of the `JsonStringBuilder` can be passed to `JsonParser`'s constructor.
 The responsibility of the `JsonStringBuilder` is to store characters of a string value.
-There are two implementation of the interface included to the library:
+There are two implementations of the interface included to the library:

 * **CopyingStringBuilder**: copies the character of string values to internal buffer.
 Should be used when not the whole JSON document can be parsed at once (i.e. you use reusable/mutable buffer to receive the data via `receive` system call).
 Also, this builder supports *unescaping* on-the-fly.
 * **FlyweightStringBuilder**: stores the reference to a CharSequence passed to the `parse` method and knows the length of the string value.
 This builder prevents you from memory copying, but it requires any string value must be fitted into one instance of CharSequence.
 Also, *unescaping* isn't supported, since the length of the result string value, passed to the `onStringValue(CharSequence data)` callback, must be the same as the length of the original string.